StevenLooman/ccm_backup_reader/README.rst

 ccm_backup_reader is a tool to read IBM Synergy/CCM backups.

+At this moment, it (only) converts the backup of the database to a SQLite database.

 Currently it is only tested with backups from Synergy 7.2.1 (schema version ``0114``).
 If you're using another version, your milage may vary.

 Usage